m4r35n357/VisualOptimizers/README.md

 A common feature of particle or "swarm-based" methods is an _exploration_ phase followed by a _refinement_ phase (in practice the transition is a gradual process).
 Refinement is _not_ the same as convergence; you get what you are given after a specified number of iterations!
-Perhaps "settling" would be a better description.
-Another way of looking at it is that the initial problem boundaries are effectively shrunk by a large factor, concentrating the search agents into a relatively small volume around a _potential_ minimum.
+Another way of looking at it is that the initial search domain is shrunk by a large factor, concentrating the search agents into a relatively small volume around a _potential_ minimum.
 In any case, this refinement stage makes it harder to jump out of a stubborn local minimum.

 I have adapted the Nelder-Mead method to do a series of random runs, while keeping the best result, and accounting for total number of function evaluations.